SiGe11/dater/README.md

-Simple website that count's down to a specific, hard coded, date.
+A simple website that count's down to a specific, hard-coded, date with unnecessary optimizations.